MoralisWeb3/Moralis-JS-SDK/demos/react/README.md

 # react-demo-moralis

 Example react app for `@moralisweb3/react` package.
+This app is bootstrapped using create-react-app (check [their documentation](https://create-react-app.dev/) for more info)

 ## Getting started locally